SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-player-control-of-sprites-lesson-6.markdown

 > 4: m\_AddedSprites.Add(fire);
 >
 >
-> #### &nbsp;
+> ####
 >
-> #### 1.2&nbsp; When Are Dynamic Sprites Used?
+> #### 1.2  When Are Dynamic Sprites Used?
 >
 >
-> Dynamic sprites are used when we need to create sprites and use them during the game play.&nbsp; For example, dynamic sprites are used to create bullets to shoot or a new life.
+> Dynamic sprites are used when we need to create sprites and use them during the game play.
+For example, dynamic sprites are used to create bullets to shoot or a new life.

 * * *

 ### 2 Input

-Critical for any interactive game is the need to handle input from a player controller.&nbsp; In XNA we also have to handle several different control methods since we target multiple platforms, including:
+Critical for any interactive game is the need to handle input from a player controller.
+In XNA we also have to handle several different control methods since we target multiple platforms, including:

 - PC – uses Keyboards, Joysticks, Gamepads and Mice.
-- XBOX360 – Gamepads and chatpads.&nbsp; (No mic support unfortunately, unless it comes in the full XNA 4)
+- XBOX360 – Gamepads and chatpads.
+(No mic support unfortunately, unless it comes in the full XNA 4)
 - Zune and Windows Phone 7 – Touchpad’s, Gestures and Accelerometers.

-I am also really looking forward to the Natal controller for the XBOX360, full body control would be really interesting to work with, although I’m not expecting to see it in XNA till probably late next year.&nbsp; Although they may also restrict it for XNA keeping the controller solely for XBOX live games, but I hope not.
+I am also really looking forward to the Natal controller for the XBOX360, full body control would be really interesting to work with, although I’m not expecting to see it in XNA till probably late next year.
+Although they may also restrict it for XNA keeping the controller solely for XBOX live games, but I hope not.

-The DigiPen tutorial only covers keyboard so that is what will be put in here.&nbsp; I will do an intermission article for Windows phone 7 and the other controllers.
+The DigiPen tutorial only covers keyboard so that is what will be put in here.
+I will do an intermission article for Windows phone 7 and the other controllers.

 > #### 2.1 Keyboard
 >